• My sketches are now being posted to my sister site,

 100304-Bannerman-Tower-12x9-wc-500v

 This was painted today from a photo I took on my last visit to Bannerman Island, which was just days before the recent major castle collapse.
-Half of the proceeds of the sale of this painting will go to Bannerman Castle Trust to assist their efforts to shore up the remaining structures and prevent further collapse of the magnificent ruins.

 Show Opening at Bannerman Island Gallery November 14, 4-8pm